kavorite/trake/README.md

 their constituent unigrams.
 This implementation is serial and rather slow, but still useful as a proof of concept and for reference purposes.
-Future refinements may include the development of an English-language stoplist, and additional heuristics are required for unsupervised use of `MoodyEmbeddings.stoprank` to generate a stoplist, but POS-filtering has proven effective enough for my intents and purposes that I surmise a static stoplist can be empirically determined and hard-coded for better performance with no losses in precision, and somewhat improved recall (e.g. trigrams of terms joined by `of`, `and`, or other conjunctions).
+Future refinements may include the development of an English-language stoplist, and additional heuristics are required for unsupervised use of `Trake.stoprank` to generate a stoplist, but POS-filtering has proven effective enough for my intents and purposes that I surmise a static stoplist can be empirically determined and hard-coded for better performance with no losses in precision, and somewhat improved recall (e.g. trigrams of terms joined by `of`, `and`, or other conjunctions).

-For those wondering, `MoodyEmbeddings` is named for the guy who wrote [this blog post][abstain], because I used his SVD pseudo-vector approach to generate on-the-fly word embeddings in conjunction with [the á-la-carte approach][alacarte].
-The "TextRank" analysis I'm doing in `MoodyEmbeddings.keygrams` isn't based on running GloVE or word2vec, but rather derived from his dimensionality-reduction methodology.
+For those wondering, `Trake` is named for the guy who wrote [this blog post][abstain], because I used his SVD pseudo-vector approach to generate on-the-fly word embeddings in conjunction with [the á-la-carte approach][alacarte].
+The "TextRank" analysis I'm doing in `Trake.keygrams` isn't based on running GloVE or word2vec, but rather derived from his dimensionality-reduction methodology.

 [autosumm]: https://wikipedia.org/wiki/Automatic_summarization
 [alacarte]: https://www.offconvex.org/2018/09/18/alacarte/